 | See our Misc Page for Bluefield for more information.|

-If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Bluefield.
+If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Bluefield.
 Since we usually use Google Maps for our own planning, we've provided the following link for your convenience: Google Map and Driving Directions starting from Bluefield

 Our distance measurements begin at a specific point in Bluefield.
 The point that we are using is located at these GPS coordinates - Latitude: 37.2671, Longitude: -81.2219 [Map].